kevin-chalmers/set08103/lectures/lecture14/README.md

 - Defined Test-Driven Development (TDD) as a process where we write tests first.
 - Described the TDD lifecycle - red-green-refactor.
-- Describe the advantages of TDD, focusing mainly on improved code quality, feedback, and working practices.
+- Described the advantages of TDD, focusing mainly on improved code quality, feedback, and working practices.

 ## Recommended Reading